Q-BAR: Blogger Anomaly Recognition via Quantum-enhanced Manifold Learning: Methodology

 \subsubsection{Amplitude Encoding}

 We utilize \emph{Amplitude Encoding} to map the normalized classical vector $x$ into the amplitudes of a 12-qubit quantum state.
-This method allows us to encode $2^n$ classical features into $n$ qubits, providing exponential compression and capturing high-dimensional correlations that are computationally expensive for classical kernels[cite: 217, 130].
+This method allows us to encode $2^n$ classical features into $n$ qubits, providing compression and capturing high-dimensional correlations that are computationally expensive for classical kernels \cite{wang2025parameter}, although efficient state preparation remains an open challenge.
 The encoded state is:

 Our use of Amplitude Encoding is motivated by prior findings that it significantly outperforms Angle Encoding (Rotation Encoding) in capturing complex image and semantic structures[cite: 233, 234].